usamaalidev/Note-App/README.md

 - [x] use Sweat Alert when added successfully.
 - [x] make description of note to be at most 3 lines.
 - [x] add read more functionality to each note.
+- [ ] add read more button only if text exceed 3 lines
-- [ ] Change Add page to SweatAlert.
+- [x] Change Add page to SweatAlert.

 ### Delete Note